 Action to be taken: Restoration of multiple SSHEAR sites using low-tech, process-based methods.
-1) Remove artificial structures and re-place them with woody debris in a way mimics naturally occurring formations.
+1) Remove artificial structures and replace them with woody debris in a way mimics naturally occurring formations.
 2) Use low cost, low tech, human-powered methods to address these sites and provide an example of how these techniques could be applied in other locations.

 Stocks being affected: Chinook Salmon, Coho Salmon, steelhead, and resident trout.
 Status: [SSHEAR] Seeking additional funding, appropriate site assessment underway.
-Cascade Marsh and Big Beaver SSHEAR Sites are funded in 2021 for Low-Tech restoration.
+Cascade Marsh and Big Beaver SSHEAR Sites are funded in 2021 for Low-Tech restoration with implementation planned for summer 2023